desertbit/glue/README.md

 var host = "https://foo.bar";

 var opts = {
+    // The base URL is appended to the host string.
+This value has to match with the server value.
+    baseURL: "/glue/",

     // Force a socket type.
     // Values: false, "WebSocket", "AjaxSocket"
     forceSocketType: false,